Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 2. Standard Operating Procedures

 Standard Operating Procedures (SOPs) are the written procedures that detail everything you do (or should be doing) to ensure your products are of the highest quality.
-While some directly relate to production (like making sure the space is clean or the scale calibrated), many are steps back from the finished product (like training personnel or handling complaints).
+While some directly relate to production (like making sure the space is clean or the scale calibrated), many are several steps back from the finished product (like training personnel, or handling complaints).
 As an idea (and this is not a complete list), you should have SOPs in place for things like:

 • Documentation and filing